Summary

 Fasting

 Fasting means having only one full meal a day.
-Two light meals ("collations") are allowed, which, when combined, should not equal the main meal in quantity.
+Two light meals ("collations") are permitted, which, when combined, should not equal the main meal in quantity.

-In practice: you can have a light breakfast (coffee with toast), a normal lunch, and a light dinner (soup, a small salad, a glass of milk with crackers).
+In practice: you can have a light breakfast (coffee with toast), a normal lunch, and a light dinner (soup, a small salad, a glass of milk with cookies).

 Days of fasting in 2026: